Karl Jaspers Forum, Target Article 16, 16 March 1999

 Accordingly, there can be no language in a child deprived of any

-communication without the other people.
+communication with other humans.
 Certainly, some

-human features can be developed in an individual grown to some
+human features can be developed in an individual grown to some (but not too old)

 the examples known show that the range of human capabilities